Disney World Packing List & What to Wear – List, Tips, Printable PDF

 Two pairs of comfortable walking shoes: Have at least two pairs of comfortable shoes you can switch back and forth with.

-Dress up clothes: The only places in the parks with a dress code are the signature dining restaurants.
+Dress-up clothes: The only places in the parks with a dress code are the signature dining restaurants.
 Their dress code states, “The dress code for Signature Dining restaurants is Resort casual.
 Not permitted in dining room: tank tops, swimsuits or swimsuit cover-ups, hats for gentlemen, cutoffs, torn clothing of any kind or T-shirts with offensive language and/or graphics.”

 Even if you don't plan on dining in a signature dining restaurant, still bring one nice outfit for a nice dinner.
 It's fun to dress up and look nice, you will feel good, and look good!